 Management should refer to things and situations and not to people.
 If we apply the word ‘management’ to people, then we may act objectively.
 People may not want to be managed.
 In contrast, leadership relates to the positive influence and inspiration of people.
 People often do what a leader expects them to because they have trust and confidence in them.
 They feel good and motivated in the environment the leader creates for them.

-Real life and experience have repeatedly shown that it is an exceptionally tough (and not viable) task for a leader to try to change others.
-Instead, it is more realistic and efficient to change himself, to become a role model for his people and thus to exert a positive influence on them and on their behaviors.
+Real-life and experience have repeatedly shown that it is an exceptionally tough (and not viable) task for a leader to try to change others.
+Instead, it is more realistic and efficient to change himself, to become a role model for his people and thus to exert a positive influence on them and on their behaviours.

 What needs to change?

 Sadly, in our hectic ‘modern’ world, in which money and power seem to have taken over, we often neglect the human factor.
 In the long run, this may prove disastrous for an organization or even for the society itself.